Achievable logoAchievable logo

 Exam format

-The AP Calculus AB Exam is administered once per year in May and is available through high schools that offer the AP program.
-The exam is 3 hours and 15 minutes and consists of two sections, each with two parts:
+The AP Calculus AB exam is administered once per year in May and is available through high schools that offer the AP program.
+The exam is 3 hours and 15 minutes long and has two sections, each with two parts:

 Section I: Multiple Choice